MahbubHossainFaisal/Data_Engineering_Concepts/Snowflake/11_Snowflake_QAS.md

 - Queries that are eligible for QAS
     - What are the main criterias of a query being eligible to have QAS.
 Explain with great detail
     - How can we check that eligibility using Snowflake (like checking the possible query completion time and what we are getting currently using estimate query acceleration function and query_acceleration_eligible.)
     - Only the fetch and filtering operations are executed on QAS.
--
+Explain in detail